EpicEric/duper/README.md

 Duper excels in a variety of use cases:

 - In configuration files, where users are expected to swap out values, its explicit types can be a helpful guide.
-- Thanks to its self-documenting identifiers, Duper feels right at home in REST APIs.
+- Thanks to its extended type support and self-documenting identifiers, Duper feels right at home in REST APIs.
-- With a simple syntax and extended type support, using Duper for logs is a breath of fresh air for both manual and tool-assisted debugging.
+- With a simple and readable syntax, Duper is a breath of fresh air for both manual and tool-assisted debugging.

 ## For implementers